hkjels/crud/Readme.md

 # crud

-__Crud functionality for mongoose-models.
+__Crud-functionality for mongoose-models.
 Fits well with express.js__

 ## Install